 You can see that the PINGREQ and PINGRESP messages.Here is a screen shot of the client.

 You may think that sending messages on a regular basis would stop the PING messages but it turns out that the keep alive interval applies to both publish and receive messages.

-Below is a screen shot with the client publishing at regular intervals( every 5 seconds) but pings are being sent (keep alive is 12secs).
+Below is a screen shot with the client publishing at regular intervals( every 5 seconds) but pings are being sent (keep alive is 12 secs).

 If I modify the test script by subscribing to the same topic so I receive messages, as well as publish messages, you notice that no PINGREQ and PINGRESP are being sent.

-If for some reason the PING requests/responses aren’t successful then the broker will force disconnect the client.
+In the absence of send and receive messages if for some reason the PING requests/responses aren’t successful then the broker will force disconnect the client.

 I have modified the script to include a simple timer and set the keep alive to 6 seconds.

 This is what the specification says should happen in these circumstances: